aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 ```

 - Again a number of default settings are defined:
-  - `platform` references default settings defined in AVD that are specific to certain switch platforms.
+  - `platform` references default settings defined in AVD specific to certain switch platforms.
   - `loopback_ipv4_pool` defines the IP scope from which AVD assigns IPv4 addresses for Loopback0.
-Please note that in this example, this IP pool is identical to the one used for the spine switches.
-To avoid assigning identical IP addresses for several devices, the option `loopback_ipv4_offset` is defined next.
+Please note that this IP pool is identical to the one used for the spine switches in this example.
+To avoid setting the same IP addresses for several devices, we define the option `loopback_ipv4_offset`.
   - `loopback_ipv4_offset` offsets all assigned loopback IP addresses counting from the beginning of the IP scope.
-This is required when the same IP pool is used for two different node_types (like spine and l3leaf in this example) to avoid over-lapping IPs.
-In this case the offset is "2" because each spine switch uses one loopback address.
+This is required when the same IP pool is used for two different node_types (like spine and l3leaf in this example) to avoid overlapping IPs.
+The offset is "2" in this case because each spine switch uses one loopback address.
   - `vtep_loopback_ipv4_pool` defines the IP scope from which AVD assigns IPv4 addresses for the VTEP (Loopback1).
   - `uplink_interfaces` defines the interfaces used locally on the leaf switches.
-  - `uplink_switches` defines the uplink switches which in this case are dc1-spine1 and dc1-spine2.
+  - `uplink_switches` defines the uplink switches, which are dc1-spine1 and dc1-spine2.
 Note that the `uplink_interfaces` and `uplink_switches` are paired vertically.
-  - `uplink_ipv4_pool` defines the IP scope from which AVD assigns IPv4 addresses for the uplink interfaces that was just defined.
+  - `uplink_ipv4_pool` defines the IP scope from which AVD assigns IPv4 addresses for the uplink interfaces that were just defined.
-  - `mlag_interfaces` defines the MLAG interfaces used on each leaf switch, in this case Ethernet3 and Ethernet4.
+  - `mlag_interfaces` defines the MLAG interfaces used on each leaf switch, in this case, Ethernet3 and Ethernet4.
 These two interfaces will form PortChannel3 used for the MLAG peer link.
-Note that PortChannel3 is selected, since the first interface is Ethernet3.
+Note that PortChannel3 is selected since the first interface is Ethernet3.
   - `mlag_peer_ipv4_pool` defines the IP scope from which AVD assigns IPv4 addresses for the MLAG peer link interface VLAN4094.
   - `mlag_peer_l3_ipv4_pool` defines the IP scope from which AVD assigns IPv4 addresses for the iBGP peering established between the two leaf switches via the SVI/IRB interface VLAN4093.
-  - `virtual_router_mac_address` defines the MAC address used for the anycast gateway used on the various subnets.
-This is the MAC address that connected endpoints will learn when ARPing for their default gateway.
+  - `virtual_router_mac_address` defines the MAC address used for the anycast gateway on the various subnets.
+This is the MAC address connected endpoints will learn when ARPing for their default gateway.
-  - `spanning_tree_priority` sets the spanning-tree priority.
-Since spanning-tree in a L3LS network is effectively only running locally on the switch, the same priority across all L3 leaf switches can be re-used.
+  - `spanning_tree_priority` sets the spanning tree priority.
+Since spanning tree in an L3LS network is effectively only running locally on the switch, the same priority across all L3 leaf switches can be re-used.
-  - `spanning_tree_mode` defines the spanning-tree mode, in this case MSTP, which is the default.
-Other modes are supported should they be required, for example, for connectivity to legacy or third party vendor environments.
+  - `spanning_tree_mode` defines the spanning tree mode.
+In this case, we are using MSTP, which is the default.
+However, other modes are supported should they be required, for example, for connectivity to legacy or third-party vendor environments.
-- `node_groups` is used to define settings common to more than one node.
-For leaf switches, when exactly two nodes are part of a node group, AVD will by default automatically generate MLAG configuration.
+- `node_groups` defines settings common to more than one node.
+For example, for leaf switches, when exactly two nodes are part of a node group, AVD will, by default, automatically generate MLAG configuration.
-  - `bgp_as` is defined just once since an MLAG pair shares a single BGP AS number.
+  - `bgp_as` is defined once since an MLAG pair shares a single BGP AS number.
   - `uplink_switch_interfaces` defines the interfaces used on the uplink switches (Ethernet1 on dc1-spine1 and dc1-spine2 in this example).
-By defining which spine interfaces the leaf is connected to under the leaf switch settings, it makes addition and removal of leaf switches much easier.
-There is no need to add/remove any settings under the spine switch section, AVD takes care of that for you.
-This child device/parent device hierarchy also applies to L2 leaves and L3 leaves.
+Defining which spine interfaces the leaf is connected to under the leaf switch settings makes adding and removing leaf switches much easier.
+There is no need to add/remove any settings under the spine switch section; AVD takes care of that for you.
+This child device/parent device hierarchy also applies to L2 and L3 leaves.

-Finally more of the same, but this time for the L2 leaf switches:
+Finally, more of the same, but this time for the L2 leaf switches:

 ```yaml
 l2leaf: